qnert/qnert/README.md

 - 👋 Hi, I’m Simon Kunert

+- 🎊 I finished the core curriculum at 42 Heilbronn

-- 🌱 I’m currently studying softwareengineering/coding at 42 Heilbronn
+- 🌱 I’m currently enrooled in a computer science course of studies at RWTH Aachen

 - 📫 How to reach me qnertsimon@gmail.com